AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

 ![HOA button](https://www.dropbox.com/s/5esltpqdq8y2abt/Screenshot%202016-11-08%2009.23.04.png?dl=1)

 Clicking this button now pops up a separate window with instructions on how to create a HOA through the YouTube interface.
 BREAKING NEWS.
 I just went to WebSiteOne project page to create a screenshot of the pop up for this blog and pressed the button.
-Instead of opening an popup with the contents of this page:
+Instead of opening a popup with the contents of this page:

 https://support.google.com/youtube/answer/7083786?hl=en-GB